ibm-cloud-docs/vmwaresolutions/services/managing_pio.md

   * 8 GB RAM
   * 144 GB storage

 * **Performance**.
-The configuration that is deployed uses no more than 15% of compute and memory resources.
+The configuration that is deployed uses no more than 15 percent of compute and memory resources.
 The storage that is allocated is 320 GB per ESXi server approximately.
   * PrimaryIO Prem Manager
   * PrimaryIO ESX Manager

 * **Standard**.
-The configuration that is deployed uses no more than 8% of compute and memory resources.
+The configuration that is deployed uses no more than 8 percent of compute and memory resources.
 The storage that is allocated is 192 GB per ESXi server approximately.
   * PrimaryIO Prem Manager
   * PrimaryIO ESX Manager